Tips for Selecting A Roommate

 1. Set up your personal profile.
 As part of the housing application process you will answer questions that will be used in the roommate search process.

-First year and transfer students, applying for Fall 2020: You will be able to search for a roommate a few different ways through the myHousing portal.
+First year and transfer students, applying for Fall 2021 (Academic Year 2021-2022): You will be able to search for a roommate a few different ways through the myHousing portal.
 The myHousing portal has a roommate matching system we use to help you find potential roommates.
 Filling out the personal profile and roommate matching questionnaire will help you find someone in our online roommate matching system if you want to choose your own roommate.
 If you do not want to choose your own roommate, our staff match you using your personal profile.
 Know that if you participate in the roommate search process, others will be able to see your profile information including gender identity.
-Starting June 1, 2020, you will be able to choose a room assignment with your roommate.
+Starting in June 2021, you will be able to choose a room assignment with your roommate.

 2. How to search for a roommate.
 You can search for potential roommates in three ways.
 (1) If you know who you want to live with and know that they have applied for housing, you will be able to find them using their OSU email.
 (2) You will be able to find other students the system identifies as a potential match.
 (3) You can use the questions to filter potential roommates with similar answers.